Skip to content

 root@student-vm:~# cp /etc/fstab.orig /etc/fstab

-file are wrong, contact your instructor before reverting the snapshot.
+Contact your instructor before reverting the snapshot if all copies of the /etc/fstab file are wrong.
 They will advise you on the next steps.

 Further Study